Unitz-Co/int-quiz/back-end-quiz/README.md

 I created a Figma template design before start project and I coded website based on this Figma template.\
 You can see my Figma template [here](https://www.figma.com/file/hQYpO7BVyZzaz6ePsNKgMd/Unitz's-Advisors?node-id=0%3A1)

 ## Connect Front-end With Back-end

-You can get data from Back-end instead of from Json file. \
+You can get data from Back-end instead of from JSON file. \

 Just start Back-end then start Front-end. \